joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ## Check for WordPress registration (optional)

 {% info %}
 One thing to note about this segment: the Auth0 Action needs the migration endpoint on the WordPress site to be accessible on the public internet.
-If you want to test this system out locally, you'll need to either skip this section or make your local WordPress instance available using <a href="https://ngrok.com">ngrok</a>, <a href="https://github.com/localtunnel/localtunnel">localtunnel</a>, or something similar.
+If you want to test this system out locally, you'll need to either skip this section or make your local WordPress instance available using [ngrok](https://ngrok.com), [localtunnel](https://github.com/localtunnel/localtunnel), or something similar.
 {% endinfo %}

 What happens when a user logs into the external app and they don't have an account in the WordPress instance that serves the API?
 Without a WordPress account tied to the same Auth0 user, an access token will be valid but the WP API request will be rejected because the user cannot be found in the database.